udhos/update-golang/README.md

 4\.
 Only if needed, GOROOT is properly setup, also using '/etc/profile.d/golang_path.sh'.

+The script DOES NOT ever modify the GOPATH variable.

 You can customize the behavior by setting environment variables (see Customization below).

 Usage